 Almost everything that makes your life more comfortable, or allows you to work efficiently in the 21st century, is due to engineered solutions based on physical principles.
-For example, the discovery of electricity, magnetism, relativity and quantum mechanics came about through human curiosity; however, technologies based on these discoveries did not eventuate until much later.
+The discovery of electricity, magnetism, relativity and quantum mechanics came about through human curiosity, but did not have practical applications until much later.

-Physicists and Astrophysicists explore the Universe at all scales of length, time and energy - from sub-atomic particles (such as the Higgs boson) to the large scale structure of the Universe; from ultra cold gases (close to absolute zero temperature), to what happened at the Big Bang.
+Physicists and Astrophysicists explore the Universe at all scales of length, time and energy - from sub-atomic particles (such as the recently discovered Higgs boson) to the large scale structure of the Universe; from ultra cold gases (close to absolute zero temperature), to what happened at the Big Bang.
 Physics seeks to understand the nature of space, time and matter, and in doing so it addresses profound philosophical questions about the nature of reality and the origin of our Universe.